Equal vs. Proportional Weighting in Least-Squares Means

 Given that 5 out of 25 patients are Severe (20% Severe):

-where 0.2 reflects the observed severity proportion in the study and hopefully pretty much represents the true distribution.
+where 0.2 reflects the observed severity proportion in the study.

 Model: